Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Animal Humane Society offers adoption, outreach, pet boarding, training, and humane investigation services throughout the Twin Cities.
 The Anoka County area is serviced by the Coon Rapids location, which may be reached by calling 763-862-4030 or visiting:1141 Main Street NWCoon Rapids, MN 55448For more information please visit the Animal Humane Society.

 Please refer to Anoka County's website at License Center Home Page or the License Center Birth Records page.

 Building permits are required to construct, add, alter, remove, demolish, or repair a structure.
-Permits are also required for some maintenance items.
+Permits are also needed for some maintenance items.
 A permit ensures proper services are provided to safeguard life, health, property, and public welfare.
-Permit applications are available online, by visiting the building permits page or at City Hall at7550 Sunwood Drive NWRamsey, MN 55303
+Permit applications are available online by visiting the building permits page or at City Hall at 7550 Sunwood Drive NW, Ramsey, MN 55303.

 A copy of the current City Charter is available online at Municode or at the Ramsey Municipal Center at:7550 Sunwood Drive NWRamsey, MN 55303